Benefits of Cooking Together as a Family

 The Study about a Safe and Supportive Family

-A study in Australia, defined families into three groups as they determined that a safe and supportive family environment held critical components to the outcome of children.
+A study in Australia, defined families into three groups as they determined that a safe and supportive family environment held critical components to the outcome of children (Key Components and Links to Child Outcomes).
 One group was cohesive, and this group had above-average levels of parent-child shared activities.
 The disengaged group exhibiting lower than average shared activities also had higher than average levels of hostile parenting and parental relationship conflict.
 The final group, enmeshed, only showed average levels of parental warmth, but higher levels of disagreement between the parents.

 This study found that “Family environments were very strongly associated with children's social and emotional wellbeing.
 That is: children in families indicating disengagement had significantly lower levels of prosocial behavior and higher levels of problem behavior; children in families indicating enmeshment had significantly lower levels of prosocial behavior and higher levels of problem behavior.”